quantumlib/Qualtran/docs/reference/qualtran/drawing.md

 [`class ClassicalSimGraphDrawer`](../qualtran/drawing/ClassicalSimGraphDrawer.md): A graph drawer that labels each edge with a classical value.

+[`class GraphvizCounts`](../qualtran/drawing/GraphvizCounts.md): Draw a bloq call graphs using Graphviz.

-[`class GraphvizCounts`](../qualtran/drawing/GraphvizCounts.md): This class turns a bloqs count graph into Graphviz objects and drawings.
+[`class GraphvizCallGraph`](../qualtran/drawing/GraphvizCallGraph.md): Draw a bloq call graph using Graphviz with additional data.

 ## Functions